-The AGSA currently performs the necessary audit procedures on the performance information to provide reasonable assurance in the form of an audit conclusion.
-The audit conclusion on the performance against predetermined objectives is included in the report to management, with no material findings being reported under the Predetermined Objectives heading in the Report on other legal and regulatory requirements section of the auditor's report.
+The Auditor-General of South Africa currently performs the necessary audit procedures on the performance information to provide reasonable assurance in the form of an audit conclusion.
+The audit conclusion on the performance against predetermined objectives is included in the report to management.

-Refer to page 38 of the Report of the Auditors Report, published as Part E: Financial Information.
+Refer to page 39 of the Report of the External Auditor, published as Part E: Financial Information.